-Domestic brokerage services are offered through Monex Casa de Bolsa and international brokerage services are provided through Monex Securities.
-The internal figures reflect, as of December 2018, \$447 million pesos in revenues from this segment.
+Domestic brokerage services are offered through Monex Casa de Bolsa, and international brokerage services are provided through Monex Securities.
+The internal figures reflect, as of December 2019, \$537 million pesos in revenues from this segment.

-Monex Securities is a member of the National Association of Securities Dealers and is registered with the SEC as a broker dealer based in Houston, Texas.
+Monex Securities is a member of the Financial Industry Regulatory Authority (FINRA) and is registered with the SEC as a broker dealer based in Houston, Texas.